 Historically, each chapter has held an Outreach every other month.
 As we expand within our core cities, there will be an increasing number of opportunities to volunteer.

 The JoyJ Initiative was incorporated in 2014.
-It was founded on the vision that the Golden Rule is a fundamental law of the human condition, one that transcends age, gender, religion, and culture.
-JoyJ aims to infuse this concept back into modern society.
+It was founded on the vision that the Golden Rule is fundamental to the human condition, transcending age, gender, religion, and culture.
+JoyJ aims to infuse this concept into contemporary society.
 We do this by offering “spontaneous philanthropy” programs where groups and individuals provide food and necessities to the homeless population in their communities through direct outreach.

 In addition to the Chapter Leads who manage each permanent chapter, JoyJ’s highly talented and passionate team of leaders is constantly working to improve our organization while reaching more people.

 Leila Araiche; Andrew Birnbaum; Davina Faust; Brian Kelly; Nick Loury; Michele Marotta; Louise Ulman.